August 21, 2014

 Since Google announced support for host card emulation (HCE) in Android KitKat 4.4 last year, the industry has been divided.
 Many recognize the value and opportunity that this brings to banks, mobile network operators (MNOs) and service providers for the deployment of mobile services – like payments, transit and loyalty – while others have sought to focus on security concerns that apparently limit the technology’s potential.

 While some may consider the use of HCE less secure as there is no physical secure element (SE) involved, it is really a matter of perspective.
 Instead of storing the card data in the SE, ‘tokens’ are downloaded to the device and used to complete the transaction at the point of sale (POS).
 Any breach of security would expose only one or a limited amount of tokens (typically associated with a low transaction value), not the account itself.
-The limited gain available to hackers in return for the considerable investment of effort and time is more likely to make them put their focus on more attractive targets.
+The limited gain available to hackers in return for the considerable investment

 Many issuers and payment schemes therefore see this as an acceptable balance of risk and reward.
 With the value of the token being so low, it is questionable whether the highest level of security is required.
 As a comparison, your house is also less secure than a bank vault; the same level of protection is not required due to the value of the contents.